UCEAP/uceap_logging/README.md

   - Referer

 ### 2. Entity CRUD Logging
-- Logs all content entity create, update, and delete operations to the `myeap_entity_crud` channel
+- Logs all content entity create, update, and delete operations to the `uceap_entity_crud` channel
 - For **create** operations:
   - Entity type, bundle, label, and ID
 - For **update** operations: